goodconcepts/master-rankings/README.md

 see also http://www.atletiekunie.nl/3796 to view the latest volunteering needs, and http://atletiekunie.nl/index.php?page=893 to see the latest rankings

 Although Denise has some basic programming knowledge she doesn't work as a programmer on a day-to-day basis and could use some help improving the script.
-In return she makes the script available to a broader audience so also other people creating rankings can use it to automate their efforts.
+In return she makes the script available to a broader audience.

 Area's for improvement:
 - Convert script to PHP5